 Tuesday's announcement comes about a month since O'Toole became a Port Authority commissioner after stepping down from the state Senate.
 Between his time in the state Assembly and the Senate, O'Toole served more than two decades in the Legislature.

-O’Toole Scrivo — which includes Thomas P. Scrivo, former chief counsel to Christie, as a name partner — represents a newly rechristened law firm originally started in 2008 by O'Toole and Juan Fernandez.
+O’Toole Scrivo, LLC — which includes Thomas P. Scrivo, former chief counsel to Christie, as a name partner — represents a newly rechristened law firm originally started in 2008 by O'Toole and Juan Fernandez.
 O'Toole's law practice includes toxic tort, environmental law, risk management, class actions, complex litigation and corporate investigations, according to his biography on the Port Authority website.

 As Cuomo's special counsel for interagency initiatives since January 2015, Cotton has overseen most of Cuomo's major downstate infrastructure priorities, including La Guardia and JFK airports, the new Tappan Zee Bridge and the expansion of the Javits Center, according to the governors' statement.